 There are many factors to consider when deciding on the right salon software.
 You probably already have some “killer points” in mind that the software needs to deliver on.

-But to ensure you’re making an informed decision today, below are a few important considerations I want you to have in the back of your head.
+But to ensure you’re making an informed decision today, I’ve included below a few important considerations I want you to keep in mind.

 Supported Countries